codefellows/portland-201d3/ProjectWeekGuide.md

 #### GitHub Issues
 Both team and individual portions of your Project grade depends partially on your consistent and effective use of GitHub Issues.
-- Use GitHub Issues to divide work between team members and to track their tasks.
-- Use GitHub Issues to divide work between team members and to track their tasks.
+- GitHub Issues
   - Break down user stories and other major tasks into Issues, and scope each new Issue to take about 1 to 2 hours to complete.
   - Use labels and milestones as your team sees fit, but leave all newly created issues unassigned.
+  - Use Issues to divide work between team members and to track task status.
-  - Assign an issue to yourself when you commit to working on it.
+  - Assign an Issue to yourself when you make a commitment to own the Issue.
+- Using git with Issues:
   - Once assigned, create a branch using the following naming scheme.
 For example:
-    - Suppose issue #1 is titled "Add an about.html page".
+    - Assume Issue #1 is titled "Add an about.html page".
-    - The branch name would be 1_add_about_page.
+    - The branch name could be 1_add_about_page.
-    - Push the commits on your branch to GitHub regularly.
+    - Regularly a-c-p on your branch.
-    - When you have solved the issue, use a commit message such as "fix #1".
-This will close the issue once the branch is merged into master.
+  - When you have solved the Issue, use a commit message such as "Fix #1".
+This will close the Issue once the branch is merged into master.
   - Create a PR for your branch even if you're not sure whether it'll be merged into master.
   - Ask someone else on your team to review the code in your PR.
   - If changes are required, make them on your branch and push them to GitHub for another review.